 Forager

-220x350cm, oil on canvas, glazed stoneware
+220x350cm, acrylic and oil on canvas, glazed stoneware

 Installation view